proplot-dev/proplot/HOWTOCONTRIBUTE.rst

 Bugs should be reported in the `issue tracker <https://github.com/lukelbd/proplot/issues>`__ with the label "bug".
 When reporting a bug, please include:

-* Your operating system name and version.
+* Your operating system name and version, your python version, and your proplot and matplotlib versions.
-* Your python, proplot, and matplotlib versions.
-If the bug also involves cartopy or basemap, please include these versions as well.
+* If the bug also involves cartopy or basemap, please include these versions as well.
-* Detailed steps to reproduce the bug.
+* An example that can be copied and pasted to reproduce the bug.

-If you can figure out how to fix the bug yourself, feel free to submit a pull request.
+If you can figure out how to fix the bug, feel free to submit a pull request.

 Write tests
 ===========